 Whichever mattress you choose should be the one that fits your needs.
 Why the Rush?

 When you lie down on your mattress at home, do you spend 2-3 minutes lying down?
 We didn’t think so!
-Why is it that when we shop for mattresses, we lay down for a minute or two and expect that to tell us everything about that mattress?
+Why is it that when we shop for mattresses, we lay down for a minute or two and expect that to tell us everything about that buying a mattress?
 It simply doesn’t cut it.

 Start by narrowing down some options based on the criteria you determined above.
 Choose a few options that seem to fit the bill and sample them.